It was a new dawn in the Land of the Rising Sun.

 The Jesuits in Nagasaki had wanted the ship’s crew executed as pirates.

 Tokugawa had other plans.
-The ship’s pilot proved adept at designing sea-faring ships and Tokugawa put him and his crew to work building Japan’s first Western-style ship in Ito on the Izu Peninsula, a 3-day walk from Edo.
+The ship’s pilot, William Adams, had served in the English Royal Navy under Sir Francis Drake and was well trained in designing sea-faring ships.
+Tokugawa put him and his crew to work building Japan’s first Western-style ship in Ito on the Izu Peninsula, a 3-day walk from Edo.

 Two spies were keeping a close eye on the Ito shipyard.